';

 Silverthorn Wind LLC is a project-level company that owns the assets related to our wind energy efforts located in Rosebud and Treasure counties.
 Silverthorn Wind LLC is jointly owned by Pattern Energy and Talen Energy.

 Silverthorn Wind represents a roughly $1 billion investment within Rosebud and Treasure counties.
 Throughout development, construction, and operations, residents can expect to see direct and indirect job creation, economic investment, and tax revenue.
+We anticipate that the project will generate more than $150 million dollars in additional property tax revenues over a 30-year operating life.

 Silverthorn Wind will encourage our contractors to hire locally to the greatest extent possible.
 We will also support the community through sponsorships of local causes.
 Please reach out to us at Outreach@SilverthornRenewables.com if you have suggestions on how we can better engage with the community members and support local initiatives.

-Wind turbines in Montana are expected to generate energy between 80-90% of the time in an average year.
+Wind turbines in Montana are expected to generate energy between 80- 90% of the time in an average year.
 Wind forecasting technology makes wind energy easier to predict and more reliable than ever before.
 Electric grids are designed to handle variability in both demand and supply.
-Because of the natural variations in demand, the electric grid always has more power available than it needs in the form of reserves.
+Because of the natural variations in demand, the electric grid usually has more power available than it needs in the form of reserves.
 During a power plant outage – whether a conventional plant or a wind plant – backup is provided by the entire interconnected utility system.

 No power plant operates 100% of the time.
 There are periods when power plants shut down for maintenance and repairs and times when resources run low or unexpected outages occur.
 At some conventional power plants, the entire plant may have to be shut down for repairs, whereas wind farm maintenance takes place one turbine at a time, without having to shut down the entire plant.